fernandorpardo/ONVIF-HTTP-code/README.md

 (1) open a TCP connection to 192.168.1.127:2020

-(2) Over the open connection, send the following text
+(2) Over the open connection, send the following text:
 ```xml
 POST /onvif/service HTTP/1.1
 Host: 192.168.1.127